Meraj-Kazi/C-language-basic-problems/CONTRIBUTING.md

 * More C programming problems and solution
 * Found bugs in existing solutions
 * A solution for any existing bug

+### Then Make a pull request here to tell what you have